markosavchuk/Kottans/README.md

 # Kottans course

-This projects contains test task and homeworks that we had during the Kottans C# cources http://kottans.org/
+This project contains test task and homeworks that we had during the Kottans C# cources http://kottans.org/